Terminology Change Set Exchange

 Status value The status of the STAMP Coordinate(Active, Cancelled, Inactive, Primordial) ROOT_VERTEX

-String a sequence of characters, either as a literal constant or as a variable.
+String Field a sequence of characters, either as a literal constant or as a variable.
 Strings could be used to represent terms from code systems or URLs, textual definitions, etc. DISPLAY_FIELDS

 Sufficient set A set of relationships that differentiate a concept and its subtypes from all other concepts.
 A concept that contains at least one set of necessary and sufficient conditions is considered defined.
 EL_PLUS_PLUS_STATED_TERMINOLOGICAL_AXIOMS; EL_PLUS_PLUS_INFERRED_TERMINOLOGICAL_AXIOMS